 The details on this page are current for Camp 2020 and are being updated as we receive more.
-If you have questions, please reach out to Events@NWMAF.org.
+Please review this page before registering!
+If you still have questions, please reach out to Events@NWMAF.org.

-Camp costs for attendees usually include tuition, housing (on or off campus), and your own travel.
-You will also be able to buy t-shirts and rent a vendor table at the Saturday night expo when you register.
+Camp costs for attendees usually include tuition ($375-500), housing ($114-120 if staying on campus), plus your own travel and separate housing arrangements.
+You will also be able to buy t-shirts ($20) and rent a vendor table at the Saturday night expo ($15) when you register.

 Tuition may be reduced or waived for participants who (a) are attending in order to support a participant with a disability or (b) have signed up for certain volunteer roles (see below).

-Most classes will be 90 minutes long, with several offerings during each block of time.
+Most classes will be 90 minutes long, beginning at 8:30am, with several offerings during each block of time.
 There will be 30-minute breaks between classes, plus breaks for meals.

 Amenities & Accommodations